-So, many issues can be addressed and resolved through knowledge, but
+So, many issues can be addressed and resolved in current and ongoing research, but ...

 - "Research can generate crucial information on ... incidence, effectiveness, and consequences ... - Scientific thinking is an important personal value for individuals who practice psychology." - "The evidence-based practice agenda is not just about adopting and implementing research-supported practices.
 It is about our way of thinking scientifically to reduce bias and errors in our practice" (Kratochwill, 2012, p.
 38, emphasis added).